CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Task 6.4: Review and modify the indexer

+In this task, you will learn how to review and modify the indexer in Azure AI Search to control how data is crawled and indexed from your data source.

 1. In Visual studio Code, in the **modify-search** folder, open **indexer.json**.
 This shows a JSON definition for **margies-indexer**, which maps fields extracted from document content and metadata (in the **fieldMappings** section), and values extracted by skills in the skillset (in the **outputFieldMappings** section), to fields in the index.

 1. In the **fieldMappings** list, note the mapping for the **metadata_storage_path** value to the base-64 encoded key field.
 This was created when you assigned the **metadata_storage_path** as the key and selected the option to encode the key in the Azure portal.
 Additionally, a new mapping explicitly maps the same value to the **url** field, but without the Base-64 encoding: